-GDU 1040 Color Display - Two identical units are mounted on the instrument panel.
-One, located in front of the pilot, is configured as a Primary Flight Display, or PFD.
-A second panel, located to the right, is configured as a Multi-Function Display, or MFD.
+Two identical units are mounted on the instrument panel.
+One, located in front of the pilot, is configured as a PFD.
+A second panel, located to the right, is configured as a MFD.

 The PFD displays roll and pitch information, heading and course navigation information, plus altitude, airspeed and vertical speed information to the pilot.
-The PFD also controls and displays all communication and navigation frequencies as well as displaying warning/status annunciations of aircraft systems.
+The PFD also controls and displays all communication and navigation frequencies as well as displaying warning/status annunciations of airplane systems.

 The MFD displays a large scalable, moving map that corresponds to the airplane's current location.
-Data from other components of the system can be over laid on this map.
+Data from other components of the system can be overlaid on this map.
 Location and direction of movement of nearby aircraft, lightning and weather information can all be displayed on the MFD.
-The MFD is also the principle display of all of the engine parameters and fuel information.
+The MFD is also the principle display for all of the engine, fuel, and electrical system parameters.

-A Reversionary Mode places the flight information and basic engine information on both the PFD and the MFD.
+The reversionary mode places the flight information and basic engine information on both the PFD and the MFD.
 This feature allows the pilot full access to all necessary information should either of the display screens malfunction.